Learning Representations by Humans, for Humans: Introduction

 \section{Introduction}

 \epigraph{\textit{``No one ever made a decision because of a number. \\ They need a story.''}}{--- Daniel Kahneman}

-Advancements in machine learning algorithms, as well as increased data availability and computational power, have led to the rise of predictive machines that outperform human experts in controlled experiments \cite{esteva2017dermatologist, nickerson2014political}.
-And yet, there is broad recognition that human involvement remains important \cite{liu2019comparison}, especially in domains in which safety and equity are important considerations \cite{parikh2019regulation, barabas2017interventions}, and with users have external information or want to exercise agency and use their own judgment.
+Advancements in machine learning algorithms, as well as increased data availability and computational power, have led to the rise of predictive machines that outperform human experts in controlled experiments \cite{esteva2017dermatologist, nickerson2014political, tabibian2019enhancing}.
+However, human involvement remains important in many domains, \cite{liu2019comparison}, especially those in which safety and equity are important considerations \cite{parikh2019regulation, barabas2017interventions} and where users have external information or want to exercise agency and use their own judgment.
+In these settings, humans are the final arbiters, and the goal of algorithms is to produce useful decision aids.

-At the same time, as humans we are limited in our capacity to make good decisions.
-We are bound by our cognitive capabilities and prone to psychological biases (related to, e.g., framing and heuristics), which make it difficult to identify and rightly act upon complex patterns emerging in data \cite{kahneman2011thinking,miller1956magical}.
-Given that pattern recognition is the hallmark of machine learning, there is a clear opportunity for data-driven, human-computer collaboration.

-Work in facilitating human-machine collaboration has focused on {\em interpretable machine learning}, which augments machine predictions with explanations about a prediction \cite{ribeiro2016should,lakkaraju19faithful,lundberg2017unified}.
-Important as it is, we see two main drawbacks to this approach.
-First, setting the role of machines to predict and then explain serves to reduce humans to auditors of the `expert' machines \cite{lai2018human}.
+Given that learning algorithms excel at prediction, previous efforts in this space have largely focused on providing predictions as decision aids.
+This has led to a large body of work on how to make predictions accessible to decision makers, whether through models that are {\em interpretable} \cite{lakkaraju2016interpretable}, or through {\em explainable machine learning}, in which machine outputs (and so human inputs) are assumed to be predictions and are augmented with explanations \cite{ribeiro2016should,lundberg2017unified}.
+We see two main drawbacks to these approaches.
+First, setting the role of machines to `predict, then explain' reduces humans to auditors of the `expert' machines \cite{lai2018human}.
 With loss of agency, people are reluctant to adopt predictions and even inclined to go against them \cite{bandura1989human,bandura2010self, yeomans2017making,dietvorst2016overcoming, yin2019understanding, green2019principles}.
 This leads to a degradation in performance of the human-machine pipeline over time \cite{elmalech2015suboptimal, dietvorst2015algorithm, logg2017theory, stevenson2018algorithmic}.
-Second, these methods cannot adapt to the way in which predictions are used, are unable to adjust for systematic human errors or inconsistencies, and fail to make use of human capabilities.
+More importantly, these methods cannot adapt to the ways in which predictions are used, and so are unable to adjust for systematic human errors or to make use of human capabilities.